Trojan Attacks on Neural Network Controllers for Robotic Systems: Problem Formulation

 \section{Problem Formulation}

-We consider a scenario in which a differential-drive robot is controlled by a neural network controller and used as an inventory-monitoring platform in a retail store.
-Such robots navigate through aisles, scan products, and periodically return to charging stations.
+We consider a scenario in which a differential-drive robot is controlled by an NN controller and used as an inventory-monitoring platform in a retail store.
+Such robots navigate through aisles and periodically return to charging stations.